 Stuart Sobel is a member of the firm’s Construction Litigation Practice Group.
 He is Board Certified in Construction Law by the Florida Bar.

-Mr. Sobel has been trying and arbitrating construction and commercial disputes all over the country for 40 years.
+Mr. Sobel has been trying and arbitrating construction and commercial disputes all over the country for more than 40 years.
 His substantial experience in the construction sector derives from his representation, over the decades, of the full spectrum of construction professionals: from developers and construction managers to general contractors, subcontractors, and material suppliers.
 Understanding that construction disputes are often technical and complex, Mr. Sobel focuses on assisting clients with innovative problem-solving strategies to resolve disputes efficiently and has developed recognized expertise representing structural steel fabricators and erectors.

 Mr. Sobel has tried and arbitrated scores of cases to verdict, judgment, and award, which, over the years have included tort claims, civil rights actions, and common law unfair competition.
 His broad trial experience, coupled with his more than ten years as a Florida Supreme Court certified mediator and more than 30 years as an American Arbitration Association neutral arbitrator, enables him to counsel his clients at every stage of a dispute, guiding them toward the best possible resolution.
 Because he prepares to take disputes through trial or arbitration, he is often able to obtain favorable settlements of his clients’ claims, resulting in a cost efficient yet fair resolution

 Though he specializes and limits his practice primarily to construction- related disputes, Mr. Sobel prides himself in serving the full range of his clients’ needs, including commercial disputes, which are often encountered in the context of complex construction projects.
 He has been privileged to participate in the resolution of disputes arising out of the most recognizable, most challenging construction projects in the United States.